15 Ways to Make Friends as an Adult

 Engaging in political campaigns, advocacy groups, or community organizations not only allows you to contribute to causes you care about but also connects you with individuals who are passionate about similar issues.

-Whether you're canvassing for a local candidate or attending town hall meetings, these activities provide opportunities to build friendships grounded in shared values and goals.
+From campaigning for a local candidate to attending town hall meetings, these activities offer opportunities to build friendships based on shared values and goals.

 • Research local political organizations or advocacy groups aligned with your interests.